IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

     main()
 ~~~~~~

-The following code should be in the temperature_sensor_functions.py file:
+The following code is in the 'temperature_sensor_functions.py' file:

 ~~~~~~
 import random